-Some graduate programs have additional requirements such as standardized test scores (Graduate Record Examination, TOEFL, IELTS, etc.) or may require grade point averages greater than 2.5.
-Applicants should refer to the appropriate graduate program description or inquire at the Program Office for additional requirements.
+Some graduate programs have additional requirements such as letters of recommendation, a personal statement or essay, standardized test scores (Graduate Record Examination, TOEFL, IELTS, etc.), teacher licensure or may require grade point averages greater than 2.5.
+Applicants should refer to the appropriate graduate program description or inquire at the academic program department for additional requirements.

-Admission to pursue graduate study at Norfolk State University is accomplished by completion of an online application (http://www.nsu.edu/applyonline) and payment of the application fee.
+Admission to pursue graduate study at Norfolk State University is accomplished by completion of an online application and payment of the application fee.
 All application materials should be submitted electronically.
 Unofficial transcripts will be accepted for review.
-However, if accepted for admission and prior to enrollment, official transcripts must be mailed to the
+However, if accepted for admission and prior to enrollment in courses, official transcripts for all except NSU alumni must be mailed or electronically delivered to:

 Norfolk State University